Sermons

 5 February 2017

 When I read the bible reading for today the first thing I did was googled “can salt lose its saltiness.
-Apart from the bible reading I’ve never heard of it before – and apparently no one else had either.
-According to the responses that I read it was said – salt simply can’t lose its… Read more
+Apart from the bible reading I’ve never heard of it… Read more

 True Greatness from God